DEVoytas/anbox-modules/README.md

 You can either run `./INSTALL.sh` script to automate the installation steps or follow them manually below:
+(NOTE: Steps containing `common` are only required for kernel versions 5.7 or newer)

 * First install the configuration files: